microsoft/confidential-sidecar-containers/cmd/skr/README.md

 The tool can be executed using the script [skr.sh](https://github.com/Microsoft/confidential-sidecar-containers/blob/main//docker/skr/skr.sh).
 If the port number is not specified, the port will default to 8080.
 This script take the environment variables `SkrSideCarArgs`, `Port`, `LogFile`, and `LogLevel` and passes them into `/bin/skr` with their corresponding flags.

+To use the GRPC server instead of the HTTP server, the tool can be executed using the same script [skr.sh](https://github.com/Microsoft/confidential-sidecar-containers/blob/main//docker/skr/skr.sh).
+But instead expecting the environment variables `Port`, `ServerType`, `LogFile`, and `LogLevel` and passes them into `/bin/skr` with their corresponding flags.

 ## HTTP API

 The `status` GET method returns the status of the server.
 The response carries a `StatusOK` header and a payload of the following format: